mosiko1234/base-devops-images/README.md

-# Docker Multi-Language Images Pipeline
+# Docker Multi-Language Images Pipeline base-devops-images

 This repository contains a robust pipeline for building, testing, and pushing Docker images tailored for different programming environments.
 The project is designed to streamline the process of maintaining base images and language-specific images for Python and Java while ensuring high-quality builds and optimal performance.